 Our High-School students can choose to attend Part-time.
 This is a great way to “make-up or catch-up,” also referred to as credit recovery and grade remediation.
 Some students want to accelerate their learning or get ahead in a particular course or subject area.
 Students may transfer the grade or credit earned back to their home school.
 Part-time students take between 1-3 courses per semester.

-During the summer, students can choose to attend part-time or full-time and, for some classes, choose between personalized one-to-one instruction or a paired learning program with two students in a class.
+During the summer, students can choose to attend part-time or full-time and, for some classes, choose between personalized one-to-one instruction or a small group learning.
 The full spectrum of the academic course catalog is offered during summer school.

 I’ll forever be grateful for the support, patience, and love that the teachers showed me throughout the years.